Yes, there is a wrong way to stain wood. And I didn’t know it was wrong until I messed it up mid-project, guys. *face palm*

 We got these barn doors from Home Depot.
 After hours of searching online on Wayfair, Amazon and more I was just too stressed about getting the right color for our space so we supported our local Home Depot instead and chose to stain them.

 If you’re a big online shopper, there are a lot of stainable barn doors on Amazon of all shapes and sizes that have great reviews.
-A lot of them you have to assemble the wood yourself too and we didn’t want to do that when it was the same price as the home depot doors that are preassembled.
+With a lot of them you have to assemble the wood yourself too and we didn’t want to do that when it was the same price as the home depot doors that are preassembled.

 And if you’ve gotten this far in the post guessing that it’s the stain that was the wrong product, I’ll ease your troubled mind by saying no. It wasn’t the stain.
 Varathane stain+poly was an excellent product!
 Seriously, go get it on amazon for your next project.
 I even had extra and have used it for multiple other touch-ups or little projects here and there since this one.